AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/configure-data-sources.md

 You can configure [!DNL Experience Manager] user profile using User Profile Connector configuration in [!DNL Experience Manager] Web Console.
 Do the following:

 1. Go to [!DNL Experience Manager] web console at `https://[server]:[port]/system/console/configMgr`.
-1. Look for **[!UICONTROL AEM Forms Data Integrations - User Profile Connector Configuration]** and tap to open the configuration in edit mode.
+1. Look for **[!UICONTROL AEM Forms Data Integrations - User Profile Connector Configuration]** and select to open the configuration in edit mode.
 1. In the User Profile Connector Configuration dialog, you can add, remove, or update user profile properties.
 The specified properties are available for use in form data model.
 Use the following format to specify user profile properties:

    `name=[property_name_with_location_in_user_profile],type=[property_type]`